TosbackCgusBridge-Bot/CGUs-versions/T-mobile/Privacy Policy.md

 **Third-Party Carriers and Suppliers**

-If you are roaming on the network of another carrier, your wireless telephone number, your location, the numbers you dial, and other information about your usage will be available to that carrier to facilitate that service.
+If you are roaming on the network of another carrier or WiFi service provider, your wireless telephone number, your location, the numbers you dial, and other information about your usage will be available to that carrier to facilitate that service.
 Additionally, services and functionality offered through certain devices are sometimes provided in conjunction with entities other than T-Mobile.
 As a result, Personal Information from your devices may be uploaded and stored on their servers.
 For instance, BlackBerry® service is provided in conjunction with Research in Motion (RIM), and Personal Information from your device is stored on their BlackBerry Enterprise ServersTM.
 Their specific terms and conditions, terms of use, and privacy polices apply to those services.

 **In a Business Transfer**

 We may sell, disclose, or transfer information about you as part of a corporate business transaction, such as a merger or acquisition, joint venture, corporate reorganization, financing, or sale of company assets, or in the unlikely event of insolvency, bankruptcy, or receivership, in which such information could be transferred to third-parties as a business asset in the transaction.
+We may also share information with banks for purposes of transferring loans in connection with your device financing.

 **For Legal Process &.
 Protection**